la2050/archive/_projects/2016/pools-of-hope-provides-an-after-school-swim-achieve-homework-assistance-lab-for-at-risk-youth.md

   ["District-wide graduation rates","Proficiency in English and Language Arts and Math","Suspension and expulsion rates","Truancy rates in elementary and middle schools"]
+project_proposal_impact:
+  - District-wide graduation rates
+  - Proficiency in English and Language Arts and Math
+  - Suspension and expulsion rates
+  - Truancy rates in elementary and middle schools
+project_proposal_description: >-
+  Recognizing a dearth of after-school services for low-income children in the north Long Beach area, Pools of Hope developed the Swim & Achieve Homework Assistance Lab to provide professional tutoring for children at risk of grade retention and poor academic outcomes.
+The Swim & Achieve program is two-fold:
+  1) provide hands-on tutoring and homework assistance for up to one hour; and
+  2) provide swim lessons as an incentive and reward for engaging with the tutors each week.
+project_areas:
+  - South Bay
 project_proposal_best_place: >-
   In 2015, Pools of Hope received a grant from the Goodwin Family Memorial Trust to pilot the homework assistance program for 100 children ages 6-13.
 The